“A Man Lost His Job to a Rape Joke,” The Guardian, Dec. 22, 2018.

 On Scandal: A 5-week series on Slate.com Aug/Sep 2010

 Why We Can’t Live Without Them It’s only when a great scandal breaks after a protracted dry spell that you realize how much delight other people’s transgressions

+They Produce Very Useful Scapegoats.
+Like Dr. Laura, for example.
 Scandals about race hold a certain queasy fascination for Americans, but why wouldn’t they, given our history?

 Roger Clemens, James Frey, and the Thrill of Watching the Overly Ambitious Fall Which is worse: lying to Congress or lying to Oprah?

 What Tiger Woods Didn’t Understand About His Mistresses Sadly, the traditional sexual entitlements of the celebrity role come with new disincentives.

+We’re All Scandal Addicts Now.
+And That’s a Good Thing.
 What ever happened to shame?
 A real scandal requires shame, but we’re living through a shame recession.